realworldocaml/book/book/variables-and-functions/README.md

 val create_hashtable : int -> bool -> ('a,'b) Hashtable.t
 ```

-The signature makes it hard to divine the meaning of those two arguments.
+The signature makes it hard to discern the meaning of those two arguments.
   but with labeled arguments, we can make the intent immediately clear.

 ```ocaml skip